June 4, 2026

 What Is a Virtual Assistant in Slack and How Do You Use It?

-At 12:44 A.M., a customer dropped a critical bug report in our shared Slack channel.
-By 12:49 A.M., it had already been turned into a ticket, assigned to the right engineer, and the customer had received a helpful response.
+At 12:44 AM, a customer dropped a critical bug report in our shared Slack channel.
+By 12:49 AM, it had already been turned into a ticket, assigned to the right engineer, and the customer had a helpful response — all without a single human lifting a finger.

-That's the power of a virtual assistant for Slack.
+That’s the power of a Slack virtual assistant.

-If your team is juggling support requests, missing follow-ups, or drowning in Slack noise, this post will show you how virtual assistants for Slack are turning chaotic threads into structured, automated workflows and giving teams back hours every week.
+If your team is juggling support requests, missing follow-ups, or drowning in Slack noise, this post will show you how Slack virtual assistants turn chaotic threads into structured, automated workflows and give teams back hours every week.

 That said, the term gets murky fast.
-Some tools are labeled as "virtual assistants" simply because they send reminders or trigger workflows based on emoji reactions.
-Others are fully AI-powered and can handle multi-step tasks autonomously, such as triaging incoming customer messages, assigning them based on workload, and notifying the relevant stakeholders when deadlines are at risk.
+Some tools get labeled “virtual assistants” just because they send reminders or trigger workflows based on emoji reactions.
+Others are fully AI-powered and can handle multi-step tasks autonomously such as triaging incoming customer messages, assigning them based on workload, and notifying the appropriate stakeholders when deadlines are at risk.

-To truly understand what sets a virtual assistant for Slack apart, it helps to compare it with other standard terms, like AI agents for Slack and Slack AI.
+To truly understand what sets a Slack virtual assistant apart, it helps to compare it with other common terms like Slack AI agents and Slack AI.

-The table below delineates the characteristics and capabilities of virtual assistants for Slack, AI agents for Slack, and the broader concept of Slack AI:
+The table below delineates the characteristics and capabilities of Slack's virtual assistants, AI agents, and the broader concept of Slack AI:

 Feature / Concept Virtual Assistants for Slack AI Agents for Slack Slack AI